Parental Alienation and Domestic Violence

 Description

-Units: 6
+Units: Advanced DV 6 CE Units

 Course Description:

-CE Parental Alienation and Domestic Violence and Domestic Violence (6 CE credits )deals with developing awareness of the concept of parental alienation, how it manifests in relationships, and ways it impacts the parent-child relationship.
+CE Parental Alienation and Domestic Violence and Domestic Violence (6 CE Units) deals with developing awareness of the concept of parental alienation, how it manifests in relationships, and ways it impacts the parent-child relationship.
 This class shows the link between parental alienation and domestic violence, and the long/short-term impact that can occur in the parent-child relationship.
 The emotional damage that children experience is discussed.
 The class also presents techniques for working with parents who are experiencing parental alienation,

 Other Activities: None, (this is a “self-paced” online course that you take at your own pace)